-When the box arrived, I wasn’t exactly eager to open it mainly due to fear and not knowing what to cook in this new appliance.
+When the box arrived, three years ago, I wasn’t exactly eager to open it mainly due to fear and not knowing what to cook in this new appliance.
 There weren’t any recipes online for the Instant Pot, so the box remained untouched for a long time; a year to be exact.

 Helen, from the Live Simply Team, approached me a couple of years ago about sharing an Instant Pot recipe on the blog for Salisbury Steak.
 I figured this might be the motivation needed to use my Instant Pot since I would need to test and photograph her finalized recipe.
 I responded, “Sure, let’s do it!”

-When it came time to test and photograph the recipe, I remember waiting for something to explode, thinking I did something wrong or forgot to seal a valve or press a special button.
-I’m happy to report that my first Instant Pot experience was a huge success and, since that time, I’ve come to love my Instant Pot.
+When it came time to test and photograph the recipe, I remember waiting for something to explode.
+I’m happy to report that my first Instant Pot experience was a huge success and, since that time, I’ve come to LOVE my Instant Pot.

 Today, I use my Instant Pot at least twice a week.
 The Instant Pot has been a game-changer for me when it comes to food prep and getting weeknight dinners on the table.
 It hasn’t replaced cooking in the oven or on the stove-top; it’s complemented these appliances in the very best way.

 As my love for the Instant Pot grows, so has the recipe collection on the blog.
-That said, I’ve never addressed the how-to or tips for using the Instant Pot.
-Over the past year, I’ve noticed some common questions and troubleshooting issues from reader comments, so I thought a post like this would be a good addition to the recipes you’ll find on the blog.
+That said, I’ve never addressed how to use an Instant Pot.
+Over the past year, I’ve noticed some common questions and troubleshooting issues from reader comments on recipes, so I thought a post like this would be a good addition to the recipes you’ll find on the blog.

 Instant Pot is a brand and I don’t work with or for Instant Pot.
 I’m in no way affiliated with the Instant Pot brand.
-Because of this, I recommend consulting the user manual that came with your Instant Pot for any user questions and answers, or consulting the Instant Pot website.
+Because of this, I recommend reading the user manual that came with your Instant Pot or consulting the Instant Pot website.
 This post doesn’t go into the very basics of how to turn on your Instant Pot.
 For that, you can consult the manual and simply follow well-written recipes (like the ones you’ll find on the blog).

 As for other electric pressure cookers, I only have experience with an Instant Pot.
 I can’t speak to other brands.
 I’m sure some of the general tips apply across the board, but as mentioned before, your user manual and the company website is the place to turn.